 DEFINITION 8 (SELECT-FIRST).
-Given a selector p, a meta graph G, and an instance I, compute the set of outgoing edges from a node of I satisfying G that might lead to a target node selected by p.
+Given a selector p and meta graph G, compute the set of outgoing edges from a node of an instance I satisfying G that might lead to a target node selected by p.

 In the Demeter case the Select-First predicate is the fundamental tool to implement traversals efficiently.
 The approach is to combine the selector and meta graph into a new graph that for each node tells which outgoing edges are worthwhile traversing.
 Worthwhile means that it may lead to a target node satisfying p in an appropriate subobject.
-See [15] for the generalization of this predicate to class graphs with is-a and has-a edges.
-[21] contains an efficient implementation for a special case that was used in Demeter/C++.
-The D\J tools use the AP Library [13] that implements Select-First/-/SD using the ideas in [11].
+See [13] for the generalization of this predicate to class graphs with is-a and has-a edges.
+[19] contains an efficient implementation for a special case that was used in Demeter/C++.
+The D\J tools use the AP Library [12] that implements Select-First/-/SD using the ideas in [11].

 The NP-completeness result for Select-Sat/&/SD has interesting implications for the semantics of traversals as we make the selector language more expressive.
-The DAJ tool [2] is an extension of AspectJ with traversals and strategies.
-Using the AspectJ declare construct we could write:
+Consider the DAJ tool which is an extension of AspectJ with traversals and strategies using the AspectJ declare construct:

-declare strategy: sname: "{A -> B}" ; declare traversal: void foo(): sname(Visitor);
+'''

+declare strategy: strategyName:

+selectorExpression;

+declare traversal:

+R adaptiveMethod(): strategyName(Visitor);

+'''

-In this DAJ example the expression "A $\rightarrow$ B" is analogous to the SD expression [A, B] This selector expression uses SD without negation but with intersection.
-This traversal defines an adaptive method called foo using the strategy named sname and the Visitor, which is a normal Java class.
+The selector expression uses SAJ without negation but with intersection.
+The traversal defines an adaptive method using the strategyName and the Visitor, which is a normal Java class.
 In DAJ intersection is used frequently because it also plays the role of cleaning the class graph from unwanted information.

-The semantics of a traversal is defined in terms of Select-First [11, 15].
+The semantics of a traversal is defined in terms of Select-First [11, 13].
 This works well for SD without intersection and complement because we have an efficient algorithm.
-In the presence of intersection, we currently implement the following solution: We assume that intersection only appears at the outermost level.
+In the presence of intersection, we currently implement the following solution: We assume that intersection only appears at the outmost level.
 This is a reasonable assumption.
-To implement $(s_1 \& s_2)$ , compute the traversal graph $t_1$ for $s_1$ and G and the traversal graph $t_2$ for $s_2$ and G. Then we simulate both $t_1$ and $t_2$ on an instance graph.
+To implement $s_1$ & $s_2$ , compute the traversal graph $t_1$ for $s_1$ and G and the traversal graph $t_2$ for $s_2$ and G. Then we simulate both $t_1$ and $t_2$ on an instance graph.
 But unfortunately this gives the wrong semantics because we might go down an edge in the instance graph although it never leads to a target.
 Instead we need to construct the cross product of $t_1$ and $t_2$ , leading to an explosion in the number of nodes if we do this multiple times.
 We know now that there is no way around this because of the NP-completeness of the underlying problem.

 For the AspectJ case the predicate is useful to implement cflow.
-It tells us along which execution paths we are in the scope of a pointcut designator where we have to execute advice.
-Table 3 shows the complexity results for Select-First.
+It tells us along which execution paths we are in the scope of a pointcut designator where we have to execute advice

+The following are the complexities for the Select-First problems.